Amedzro-Elikplim/Bookstore/README.md

 # Book Store

-> Math magicians is a website for all fans of mathematics.
-It is a Single Page App that allows users to make simple calculations and read a random math-related quote.
+> Book store is a website that helps a user to track the books he/she is reading and update the books read.

 Additional description about the project and its features.
 ## Built With